 The brunette version of this Ken has been found with the Barbie and her Friends Ken & Midge #863 gift set (see section 1963 The Outfits).

 The catalogues for 1963 only seem to show the first two versions.
-However, these third version Kens do appear in 1963 gift sets, so were presumably also sold separately too already in 1963.
+However, the third version Kens (below) do appear in 1963 gift sets, so were presumably also sold separately in 1963.
 They were certainly sold in 1964, as I’ve seen examples of both the blonde and brunette for sale MIB with the 1964 booklet.

 Kens with the revised arms/hands tend to have arms closer to the body and legs closer together.
 Despite it giving him a less dynamic and confident stance, there is one obvious reason for this: it makes him easier to dress.
 All 750 Kens from here on came with new card inserts.